• Home |

 Recoil

-The recoil of the 10mm definitely isn’t for the faint of heart.
+The recoil of the 10mm isn’t for the faint of heart.
 It certainly doesn’t make for a fun day of high-volume target shooting.
 Since it takes practice to develop proficiency, this is a major drawback for most shooters.

 Power and Penetration

-It holds onto that energy fairly well.
-It’s still toting 437 foot-pounds at 50 yards.
-That means this cartridge is a handy one for stretching beyond typical defensive shooting distances.
+The 10mm Auto sends a 175 grain projectile downrange at 1,160 fps with 523 foot-pounds of muzzle energy.
+It holds onto that energy fairly well: 437 foot-pounds at 50 yards.
+That makes this cartridge handy for stretching beyond typical defensive shooting distances.

 Capacity

 The size and weight of 10mm pistols make them difficult to conceal.
 Subcompact models are much easier to conceal and more comfortable to carry.
-However, smaller 10mm pistols are significantly more difficult to shoot.
+However, smaller 10mm pistols are significantly more difficult to control.

 Cost and Availability

-Because the 10mm Auto doesn’t enjoy the popularity it did in days gone by, there are fewer gun and ammo options available than there used to be.
+Because the 10mm Auto doesn’t have the same popularity it did in days gone by, there are fewer gun and ammo options available than there used to be.
 However, the 10mm is regaining much of its former popularity.
 If it continues on this trend, we should see more pistol and ammo offerings from manufacturers in the near future.

 .44 Remington Magnum